renereed1/FlickFacts/README.md

 flexible pricing for movies across different theaters.
 Each movie can be sold at various prices depending on the theater location.

+## Database Schema

+The database schema is designed to handle core business operations around theaters, movies, tickets, and sales.
+The schema is as follows:

+### Core Entities:

+- **Theaters**: Stores information about each theater.
+- **Movies**: Contains data about the movies, such as title.
+- **Tickets**: Represents ticket containers, where each ticket is tied to a specific movie and theater.
+It contains information on the number of tickets available for sale and how many tickets have been sold.
+- **Sales**: Records the actual sale transactions of tickets, including quantities sold, date of sale, and related theater/movie.

+### Ticket-Sales Relationship:

+- **Tickets** act as a container for potential sales, indicating how many tickets are available for a given movie in a specific theater.
+- **Sales** represent the transaction when a ticket is sold, and they track the actual sale data.

+To optimize common queries, an additional index is applied to the **Tickets** table, which supports efficient lookups based on the `TheaterId`, `MovieId`, and `Available` fields.
+This ensures fast retrieval of tickets that are available for sale and associated with specific theaters and movies.

+---

+## About the Project

+This system provides a comprehensive solution for tracking movie ticket sales across theaters.
+It’s designed with a clean separation of concerns, allowing for scalability, flexibility, and maintainability.
+Key architectural choices
+include:

+- **Frontend**: The frontend provides a minimalistic approach to user interactions and relies on backend validation to ensure data integrity.
+Frontend validation serves as an optimization, but the enforcement of business rules is a concern handled within the Domain layer on the backend.

+- **Backend**: All validation logic is enforced on the backend within the domain layer, ensuring that business rules are consistently applied regardless of the frontend.

+- **Data Layer**: The data layer is divided into two main components:
+    - **Repositories**: These operate on **Aggregates** to manage the core entities, ensuring consistency and business logic adherence.
+    - **ReadModels**: Optimized for queries and read-heavy operations, allowing efficient retrieval of data for display and reporting purposes.

+- **Single Database**: The system uses a single PostgreSQL database for both transactional data (via Repositories) and read-optimized views (via ReadModels).
+This setup simplifies deployment and management, though it could be extended to support more complex architectures where repositories and read models are isolated into different databases if needed.

+This architecture strikes a balance between consistency (via domain logic in Repositories) and performance (via optimized ReadModels), making it suitable for both small-scale and large-scale applications.

+## TLDR

+---

 ## Project Structure

 ```plaintext